Lushnjë: Demography

-Culture

 Sport

 KS Lushnja was originally formed in 1927 and the first football game held in the city of Lushnje was played shortly after.
 This was a friendly game against FK Tomori Berat and the team consisted of young men from Lushnje.
 The club was named Kongresi i Lushnjës following a proposal from a member of parliament and signatory of the Albanian Declaration of Independence Ferit Vokopola to name the club after the Congress of Lushnje, which was where Vokopola himself was elected secretary.
 In 1927 a young man named Ali Fuga returned from his studies in Austria and joined the club as a player and the head coach.
 He returned to Albania from Austria with shirts that would be used by the club, and they had green vertical stripes which were used to symbolise the fields of Myzeqe.
 Although the club was formed on 21 January 1927 it was not "officially" formed until 27 July 1930 shortly after the formation of the Albanian Football Association a month earlier.
 It was known then as the Kongresi i Lushnjës literacy-artistic society.
-The club's first official jerseys were green, and the first sports chief of the club was Ali Fuga, who had been a key member of the club's pre formation years.
+The club's first official jerseys were green, and the first sports chief of the club was Ali Fuga, who had been a key member of the club's pre-formation years.

 In 1945 they changed their name to KS Traktori Lushnja followed by a further name change in 1950 to SK Lushnja.
 In 1951 it was changed to Puna Lushnja, before they returned to KS Traktori Lushnja in 1958.
 In 1991 the club was named KF Lushnja.

 The club's main supporters' group is called the Ultras Delegatët.
-Also Lushnje has their own Volleyball team known as Ekipi i Volejbollit të Lushnjes.
+Lushnje has their own volleyball team known as Ekipi i Volejbollit të Lushnjes.